kylelang/DisplayLink-Driver/README.md

+# Disclaimer

+Neither any of the following information nor the contents of this repository are intended for use by third parties.
+I'm putting this stuff here to document the process of getting the DisplayLink driver installed on my machine and (hopefully) save future Kyle some pain and suffering.

+Of course, you are perfectly free to use this stuff, if you want.
+You do so at your own risk, though.

 # Install Notes

-Date: 2023-03-31
+**Date:** 2023-03-31

-Machine: ThinkPad T14s Gen3 AMD
+**Machine:** ThinkPad T14s Gen3 AMD

-OS: Debian 12 (Bookworm, Testing)
+**OS:** Debian 12 (Bookworm, Testing)

+## Situation/Problem Statement

 - I could not install via the automated installing script from displaylink-debian
    - The autoinstall of EVDI failed